openrewrite/rewrite-docs/docs/recipes/hcl/search/findandreplaceliteral.md

 | `Boolean` | regex | *Optional*.
 Default false.
 If true, `find` will be interpreted as a Regular Expression, and capture group contents will be available in `replace`. |  |
 | `Boolean` | caseSensitive | *Optional*.
 If `true` the search will be sensitive to case.
 Default `false`. |  |

+## License

+This recipe is available under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).

 ## Usage

 This recipe has required configuration parameters.
-Recipes with required configuration parameters cannot be activated directly.
+Recipes with required configuration parameters cannot be activated directly (unless you are running them via the Moderne CLI).
 To activate this recipe you must create a new recipe which fills in the required parameters.
 In your `rewrite.yml` create a new recipe with a unique name.
 For example: `com.yourorg.FindAndReplaceLiteralExample`.
 Here's how you can define and customize such a recipe within your rewrite.yml:
 ```yaml title="rewrite.yml"
 ---